ToastCheng/blog/content/addons/author.md

   ###### AUG 2019 - Present

-  - Led an Flutter App team, designed application architecture, API schema, and native platform (Android/iOS) communications.
+  - Led a 4-person Flutter App team, designed application architecture, API schema, and native platform (Android/iOS) communications.

-  - Design and implement a medical AI inference system including backend and frontend, integrated into the DICOM system of a hospital seamlessly.
+  - Designed and implemented a medical AI inference system including backend and frontend, integrated into the DICOM system of a hospital seamlessly.

+  - Optimized and benchmarked database queries and resource usage for deployments.

+  - Developed a real-time web administration system's frontend with complex hierarchy logic.

 - #### Oakda inc., Taipei City, Taiwan